menu

 Losing in a Snap in Dominaria

-A card as simple as Belt of Giant Strength offers a lot to a new player.
+A card as simple as Giant Strength offers a lot to a new player.
 For the bargain of two mana, you can make your creature the biggest on the board.
 It's an exciting feeling—until a more experienced player puts both the creature and the aura in the graveyard with a single removal spell.
 When your well-dressed threat is bounced, it feels even worse.
 However, Magic: the Gathering's least popular mechanic, hexproof, minimizes this downside.

 In the Dominaria limited format, removal was plentiful and the commons were generally weak.
 Games ended by looping kicker cards like Ghitu Chronicler and Soul Salvage.
 But no amount of Eviscerate or Vicious Offering could slow down Cold-Water Snapper.
 The only problem was that it moved pretty slowly on its own.
 A lumbering turtle could be double-blocked easily.
 However, give that turtle wings via Arcane Flight and you just made a game plan from two late picks.
 If you were fortunate enough to grab a copy of On Serra's Wings you made your plan harder to race, as the lifelink quickly buried opponents.